jdougla3/docker/local-networking-setup.md

 	1. `echo "nameserver 172.18.0.3" | tee -a /etc/resolver/docker.local`
 	1. `exit`

-_Note:_ You will need to re-run steps 4, 5, and 6 each time you reboot your machine.
+_Note:_ You will need to re-run steps 5-7 each time you reboot your machine.

 #### To bring up a container: